 Putting the turbo inlet duct back is easy, but you want to make sure that it is perfectly positioned and sealed, so don't just jam it back on without being careful.
 To make it easier to assemble, I took the end piece off of the turbo inlet duct.

 There is a cutout in the hose that lets you know the hose is in the proper position.
 Make sure that the hose is flush with the turbo housing all the way around, especially underneath!

 Insert the turbo duct housing into the rubber end piece.
 Again, make sure the tabs line up and the hose is sealed all the way around.

 Do the same with the upper end piece.

 Don't forget the two other hoses and then tighten all the clamps.
 These need to be tight, but don't over do it.
 A good way to tell if a clamp is tight is to try to twist the hose connection.
 If you can move the hose it is obviously not tight enough, but don't keep wrenching on it once it is tight because these hoses are expensive and can be cut by the clamp.
-This will cause a boost leak.
+This could allow dirt to get sucked into the turbo.